DC801/BM-Badge/SD_Card/MAGE/README.md

 **Clearing a hint**: Once the player has completed a questline, set the hintiger to `0`.

-Optionally, first check whether the current hint is associated with the questline being solved, and leave the hintiger alone if the current hintiger is for a different quest.
+Optionally, first check whether the hintiger is associated with the questline being solved, and leave the hintiger alone if the current hintiger is for a different quest.
 (This makes hint deactivation much more complicated — a disadvantage of this technique.)

 The biggest advantage is that only one hint can be set at a time.
 Typos are far less likely for ints than strings, too.
 It is, however, much harder to tell which hint is which from the value of the int alone (as opposed to strings, which can be much more self explanatory).

-### Hint Variations
+#### Hint Variations

 You might need multiple hints per questline.
 For BMG2020, we had several values per questline depending on what triggered the hint — we used the ones digit to indicate the context of the trigger and the tens (overflowing to the hundreds) digit to indicate which questline it was.
 For our game, 2x meant baker, x0 meant the hint was triggered by Bert, and x1 meant the hint was triggered by the entity itself, etc.: